Monyjenni/Monyjenni/README.md

 ### 🔭 What I'm Currently Working On

-I'm currently working on various coding projects, including web development and machine learning.
-I love to explore new technologies and expand my skillset.
+I'm currently working on Smart Watering Irrigation WebApp, E-Consultation, and Attendance and Score Report Analysis.

 ### 🌱 What I'm Currently Learning

-I'm always eager to learn and stay up-to-date with the latest advancements in the tech world.
-Currently, I'm focusing on enhancing my knowledge in areas like data science and cloud computing.
+Dynamic Frontend and LeetCode

 ### 👯 Looking to Collaborate On